-- Implement a long-term managed aquifer recharge program to achieve an average annual recharge of 350,000 acre feet (15 year rolling average).
-In recognition that implementation of managed recharge will have an effect on the flow characteristics of the Snake River above and below Milner Dam and in order to confirm the relative merits of managed recharge, the Board's managed recharge program will be limited to not more than 175,000 acre-feet on an average annual basis until January 1, 2019. - Evaluate the economic, social and environmental benefits and costs of the proposed surface projects.
+- Expand state-sponsored managed recharge capacity to allow for the opportunistic capture of flood flows.
+Expanding recharge capacity to allow for the capture of flood water.
+Implement a long term managed aquifer recharge program to achieve an average annual recharge of 250,000 300,000 acre feet.
+In recognition that implementation of managed recharge will have an effect on the flow characteristics of the Snake River above and below Milner Dam and in order to confirm the relative merits of managed recharge, the Board's managed recharge program will be limited to not more than 175,000 acre feet on an average annual basis until January 1, 2019. - Evaluate the economic, social and environmental benefits and costs of the proposed surface projects. - Continue partnership with BOR on Anderson Ranch Dam raise